-For further information, contact Professor Donna Chirico, Coordinator of the Writing in the Disciplines Project (718-262-2687, or chirico@york.cuny.edu). equirement
+For further information, contact Professor Cynthia Haller, Coordinator of the Writing in the Disciplines Project, (718)-262-2687

 CUNY Proficiency Examination (CPE)

 Effective Fall 2003, all CUNY undergraduate students, except those who hold a bachelor's degree from a CUNY-accredited college, are required to pass the CUNY Proficiency Examination (CPE).
 The University administers the CUNY Proficiency Exam at colleges several times each year, generally in March, June, October, and January.
 Accommodations for the exam are available to comply with Section 504 of the Rehabilitation Act and the Americans with Disabilities Act.